Bhupinder Singh Mann

 Sardar Bhupinder Singh Mann, born in Gujranwala (now in Pakistan) on 15 September 1939 was nominated to the Rajya Sabha in 1990 by the Honorable President of India as recognition to his contribution to the farmers' struggle.
-He served from 1990–1996.
+He served from 1990 to 1996.
 His family moved from Lyallpur, now Faisalabad during partition to settle at Batala.
 His father S. Anoop Singh was a prominent landlord of the area and Chak 207 in Faisalabad is still named after him.

 Socio-political activities

 He was one of founder members of "Farmer Friends Association" in 1966, which grew to a state level organization Known as "Punjab Kheti Bari Union", which further grew to a National level Kisan organization, "Bharti Kisan Union" (BKU) and coordinated with other farmers organizations to form Kisan Coordination Committee (KCC).
 In 1967 he helped the candidate of Jan Sangh Party, Brig.
 Bikramjit Singh Bajwa.
 Took charge of his entire election as an Election Agent.
 Defeated Pt.
 Mohan Lal, the then Home Minister in Kairon Ministry.
 He had the zeal to fight corruption from the very beginning which was deeply inculcated in him by his mother Smt Harbans Kaur, who faced the brunt of dislocation during the partition of India in 1947.
 Sardar Mann in 1968, resisted rampant corruption in the Food Corporation of India.
 Took a pledge over blood in the market yard Batala, not to fall prey to corrupt officials, uprooting bribery in purchase of paddy by FCI.
 In 1969 he became Director of Cooperative Sugar Mills, Batala.

 In 1972, he led the agitation for cleansing and redefining the sugar cane supply system to the sugar mills which resulted in formation of Calendar System of sugar cane supply before the start of each crushing season.
 This was a landmark in the Sugar cane procurement system.
 In 1974 he led an agitation against Zonal Restrictions of movement of wheat.
 He launched a successful Agitation against Hike in Electric Power Tariff.
 He was arrested along with hundreds of Kisans, to be released only after Punjab Government withdrew the hiked tariff.